jhipster/generator-jhipster/CONTRIBUTING.md

 Here are the most important steps.

-### Fork the generator-jhipster-vuejs project
+### Fork the jhipster-vuejs project

-Go to the [generator-jhipster-vuejs project](https://github.com/jhipster/generator-jhipster-vuejs) and click on the "fork" button.
+Go to the [jhipster-vuejs project](https://github.com/jhipster/jhipster-vuejs) and click on the "fork" button.
 You can then clone your own fork of the project, and start working on it.

 [Please read the GitHub forking documentation for more information](https://help.github.com/articles/fork-a-repo)

 ### Set NPM/YARN to use the cloned project

-In your cloned `generator-jhipster-vuejs` project, type `npm link` or `yarn && yarn link` depending on the package manager you use.
+In your cloned `jhipster-vuejs` project, type `npm link` or `yarn && yarn link` depending on the package manager you use.

 This will do a symbolic link from the global `node_modules` version to point to this folder, so when we run `jhipster --blueprint vuejs`, you will now use the development version of JHipster.